 SCRUB Kits link hands-on activities with science, technology, engineering and math (STEM) education, by combining science with fun activities and engaging youth in grades 6 to 12 who are interested in animal science.

-More kits will be added in the near future.
 Please contact us if you have any questions or comments about the SCRUB Kits.

 Goals for the SCRUB Kits

 Teach youth about farm animal biosecurity, because they take their animals places to exhibit them.

 Demonstrate and reinforce key concepts of the HFHA Biosecurity Learning Modules